esonpaguia/til/_posts/2017-04-16-text-mining-and-word-cloud-fundamentals.md

 # Steps to create a word cloud in R
 1. Create a text file
-  - Copy and paste the text in a plain text file (e.g : ml.txt)
+  - Copy and paste the text in a plain text file (e.g. genesis.txt)
   - Save the file
 2. Install and load required libraries